Heart luncheon raises record amount for OMC

 Story from February 27th Peninsula Daily News

-The Red, Set, Go!
-Heart Luncheon raised a record $111,000, exceeding last year’s record-breaking total by $17,000, according to the Olympic Medical Center Foundation’s executive director.
+The Olympic Medical Center Foundation’s Red, Set, Go!
+Heart Luncheon presented by the Jamestown S’Klallam tribe raised $132,000 on Friday, exceeding last year’s record-breaking total by $21,000, said the executive director.

-“We were able to raise money for something that will save lives,” said event chair Karen Rogers.
+“We were able to raise money for something that will save lives,” Skinner said.
 “Once again, people in this community were extremely generous during these challenging times.”

 “The purpose of our event is to inspire women to learn how to improve their heart health.
-Many women are surprised to learn that heart disease is the No. 1 killer of women,” Rogers said.
+Many women are surprised to learn that heart disease is the number one killer of women,” said event chair Karen Rogers.